Saudi suspends Saudi Binladin Group over Mecca crane disaster

 The disaster was embarrassing for the Saudi ruling family, which defines itself as guardian of Islam's holiest places and has embarked on a series of enormous construction projects in Mecca aimed at expanding its pilgrimage sites.

-Saudi Binladin Group has long been regarded in the conservative Islamic kingdom as the government's favourite contractor for important or sensitive work, including defence and security projects.
+Saudi Binladin Group has long been regarded in the conservative Islamic kingdom as the government's favorite contractor for important or sensitive work, including defense and security projects.

 Explaining the action, an official statement referred without elaborating to the responsibility and "shortcomings" of the company following an investigation into the crane crash that also injured 238 other people.